deeppatne/Resume-Evaluator/README.md

 # Resume-Evaluator
-A Python program which uses Machine Learning Alhorithm to compare the job description with the candidate's resume and displaying the similarity score at the end in the form of percentage.
+A Python program which uses Machine Learning Alhorithm to compare the job description of a company with the candidate's resume and displaying the similarity score at the end in the form of percentage.